a4lamber/EHRsdata-profiling/data_profiling_notes.md

 # Report

 Besides graphical visualization of the profile, it is also recommended to have a `textual profiler` as well.
 It would be more straight forward to look at

+# data quality assessment

+read this for a list of [data quality assessment tool](https://betterprogramming.pub/5-data-quality-tools-you-should-know-about-dacc38aa6ba8)